Sorry, you need to enable JavaScript to visit this website.

 How does HIV treatment work?

 Taking HIV medications on a regular basis lowers the amount of HIV (viral load) in your body and protects your immune system.
-Lowering your viral load also reduces your risk of transmitting HIV to others.
+Lowering your viral load also reduces your risk of transmitting HIV.

 As with most medications,